tlagaly/lawnsync-app/memory-bank/activeContext.md

 [2025-05-06 09:55:00] - Completed Git branch cleanup by removing feature branches after successful merges to maintain repository organization
 [2025-05-06 10:32:00] - Developed implementation plan for Weather-Adaptive Task Scheduling system with mobile-first calendar view
 [2025-05-06 10:42:00] - Implemented complete Weather-Adaptive Task Scheduling system with TypeScript interfaces, TaskSchedulerService with mock/real toggle, TaskScheduler component with calendar view, enhanced TaskList with weather indicators, and tab navigation in the Dashboard
+[2025-05-06 11:18:00] - Implemented Lawn Progress Gallery for visual timeline tracking.
+Created TypeScript interfaces for photos and comparisons, GalleryService with mock/real implementations, PhotoGallery component with filtering and camera capture, PhotoCompare component with before/after slider, and integrated with the Dashboard through tab navigation and QuickActions.